cmstewart/llm_health_advisors/Piloting/Round 5/power_analysis.md

 sample.
 This is consistent with Pilot 1, where Explorations was the one mechanism that survived correction on 87 comments per group.

-## Result 2: interaction tests are fine
+## Result 2: Interaction tests are fine

 Scaling the observed non-centrality (λ ≈ χ² − df) linearly with n: